Nepmine/buildup/README.md

 # buildup
-This is a repository for the better understanding the commands in the gitHub and mastering it.
+This is a repository for the better understanding the commands in the gitHub and mastering it.<be>
 By - Nepmine